Print this topic

 Mpox is usually a mild illness, but a small number of people become very unwell.

-If you think you may have been exposed to mpox and you develop symptoms, particularly a rash, stay away from other people and call your general practice team, Sexual Health Centre or Healthline (0800-611-116) for advice.
+If you think you may have been exposed to mpox and you develop symptoms, particularly a rash, stay away from other people.
+Call your general practice team, Sexual Health Centre or Healthline (0800-611-116) for advice.

 If a health professional wants to see you, wear a mask and cover any rash or blisters.

-If you're identified as a close contact of someone with mpox, your local public health unit will guide you with monitoring your symptoms and checking your temperature for 21 days from your last contact with that person.
-See the Ministry of Health's mpox page for more information about what to do if you're a close contact.
+If you are identified as a close contact of someone with mpox, your local public health unit will guide you with monitoring your symptoms for 21 days from your last contact with that person.

 The treatment for mpox mainly aims to reduce the symptoms.
 It includes rest and paracetamol.